viam-labs/viamcodelabs/site/viamguides/src/scuttle-base/scuttle-base.md

 ![robot control tab for camera component]()

-Hovering over the camera stream or to the right-hand side of it, click on the picture-in-picture button to keep stream in view while driving the base from its control card.
+Hovering over the camera stream or to the right-hand side of it, click on the picture-in-picture button to keep the camera stream in view while driving the base from its control card.

 ![picture-in-picture camera view while driving the base]()